hiimjustin000/GD-2.2-Decompiled/GD/FMOD/readme.md

 <img src="Fmod-Logo.png">

 ## Robtop's FMOD Library
-Header Files for FMod Inspired By Cocos-Headers
+Header Files and reversed C++ code for FMod related stuff Inspired By Cocos-Headers

 This is where FMOD Releated Stuff to Geomtery Dash will be reverse eningeered.